ClarkeNeedles/logi-mevo-yt-pipeline/README.md

 - Run with `--confirm-before-publish` when you want to approve the detected games before the first upload.
 - Do not move files to `published` unless the corresponding YouTube upload completed successfully.
 - Keep the generated videos outside `E:\DCIM\100_MEVO` so they cannot be mistaken for source recordings.

-## Open decisions before implementation

-- Exact definition of "short": the initial default can be less than 55 minutes, with a configurable threshold to allow for recording-start/stop variation.
-- Team names and the preferred title/description format.
-- Whether one run should upload every complete block or stop after one game.